CloudCoinConsortium/CloudCoin/RAIDA Protocol/README.md

 corner: The four RAIDA that are being used from smalles number to highest number.

-nn: Network Number.
-All coins must be on the same network.

 pan: All serial numbers will be given the same pan.

 sn[]: Serial Numbers between 1 and 16,777,216 inclusive, to be fixed.

-a: The master ticket of the first raida of the corner (going from lowest number to highest number of RAIDA)
+a: The master ticket of the first raida of the corner (going from lowest number to highest number of RAIDA).
+You get this from the multi-detect request befor.

 b: The master ticket of the second raida of the corner